caicohr/real-time-uta-gtfs-pipeline/docs/gtfs_realtime_data_discovery_description.md

   - **Authentication:** None (Public Endpoint).
   - **Update Frequency:** 1 minute.

-**Distinction from Schedule:** Note that this URL (`.../gtfs/Vehicle`) is distinct from the Static Schedule URL (`.../GTFS.zip`).
-While both trigger a file download in a browser, the Realtime file contains binary Protobuf data, whereas the Schedule file contains a ZIP of CSVs.
+**Engineering Note:** UTA feed availability can be intermittent.
+Our ingestion script supports an `AGENCY=MBTA` environment variable to switch to the Boston feed for pipeline testing if the UTA feed returns 0 records.

 ### 3.3 Data Load and Inspection Strategy

 We implemented a **"Fetch-Decode-Query"** pipeline using Docker.

-1.  **Fetch & Decode:** When the container starts, a Python script fetches the Protobuf data from UTA and converts it to JSON.
+1.  **Fetch & Decode:** When the container starts, a Python script fetches the Protobuf data and converts it to JSON.
 2.  **Interactive Querying:** The container then opens an interactive DuckDB shell.

 #### DuckDB Inspection Queries

 Once the container drops you into the `D` prompt, copy and paste the following block to load and verify the data.

 ```sql